tabearunzheimer/smart-mirror/website.README.md

     ```bash
     npm run docker-compose-up
     ```
-    This will build and start all the services defined in docker-compose.yml (located in scripts/docker/).
+    This will build and start all the services defined in `docker-compose.yml` (located in `scripts/docker/`).
+Make sure to set the environment variables according to your broker.

 2. Stop and Remove Containers: